-The CAA is introducing a new airspace change process for such proposals, which is currently being consulted on in our consultation on airspace change.
+The CAA is introducing a new airspace change process for such proposals, revised guidance for which we recently consulted on in our consultation on airspace change.

 Alongside changes to the design of airspace, there are a range of factors that can make a difference to the noise impact of aircraft but which are not subject to any formal approval process.
 Examples might include changing weather conditions or variations in the demand for different flight destinations.

-The CAA does not have regulatory control over these factors, but is currently consulting on how the aviation industry might best communicate their effects on aircraft noise to the public as part of the consultation above.
+The CAA does not have regulatory control over these factors, but has recently consulted on how the aviation industry might best communicate their effects on aircraft noise to the public as part of the consultation above.
 More information on these factors is available on our Factors affecting aviation noise page.